centreon/centreon-documentation/en/reporting/introduction.md

 title: Introduction
 ---

-The service mapping capabilities in Centreon relies on the **Centreon Business Activity Monitoring (BAM)** extension.
+The reporting capabilities in Centreon relies on the **Centreon Monitoring Business Intelligence (MBI)** extension.

-> Centreon BAM is a Centreon **extension** that requires a valid license key.
+> Centreon MBI is a Centreon **extension** that requires a valid license key.
 To
 > purchase one and retrieve the necessary repositories, contact
 > [Centreon](sales@centreon.com).